 To this end, there exists a couple of Chama software that aim to simplify and improve their efficiency.
 Let’s take a look at them.

 ChamaSoft provides as web based application which is also available as an app for Android and iOS.
-They run a subscription model to use the application however they do have a free account which is limited to only 10 members and fewer features.
+They run a subscription model to use the application with three plans based on the subscription period.

 Their pricing model is also different and offers no free account.
 They currently have only one plan limited to 20 members that is split into 3 subscription durations: monthly at Ksh250, quarterly at Ksh750 and annually at Ksh3000.